ideonate/python-lambda-gateway/README.md

 This is based on https://github.com/amancevice/python-lambda-gateway but accepts a SAM template.yaml so all lambda/gateway definitions (Python and HttpApi only for now) can be run.

+An env json file can be supplied to set env vars.

 It also runs in async and watches the Python files for changes so you can reload.

 After installing, navigate to the directory where your SAM template is defined and invoke it with the CLI tool using the configured handler, eg: